MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 While the AIP clients support both Microsoft Office 97-2003 file formats, such as **.doc,** as well as Office Open XML formats, such as **.docx,** the built-in labeling supports Open XML formats only.

 <sup>9</sup>
-For more information about support for dynamic content markings and per app content markings for the built-in labeling client, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels-office-apps#dynamic-markings-with-variables).
+For more information about support for dynamic content markings and per app content markings for the built-in labeling solution, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels-office-apps#dynamic-markings-with-variables).

 ### Detailed comparisons for the Azure Information Protection clients